 Reports of discrimination based on sex, including sexual harassment, may be directed to the Title IX Coordinator.
-The Director of Operations is the Title IX Coordinator for the school.
+The Chief Operations Officer is the Title IX Coordinator for the school.

 Reports of discrimination based on disability may be directed to the ADA/Section 504 Coordinator.
 The Director of Special Education is the ADA/Section 504 Coordinator for the school.